 As the campus transitions to virtual instruction in the face of the current coronavirus pandemic, the Leatherby Libraries is pleased to offer new or expanded access to several key resources that can assist with online teaching.
 All of these are accessible through the links below, the library’s Database A-Z List, or the new Library Content for Online Teaching and Learning guide:

-- Access to this database of streaming films and documentaries is currently unrestricted for Chapman faculty, students, and staff.
+- Access to this database of streaming films and documentaries is unrestricted for Chapman faculty, students, and staff until the end of the Spring semester.
 Titles have full transcripts, and users may create accounts to create clips and playlists.

 - JoVE Science Education

 - The Journal of Visualized Experiments (JoVE) is providing complimentary access to its full suite of Science Education videos until June 15th.
 These videos teach key concepts and fundamental techniques related to biology, chemistry, physics, engineering, environmental sciences, and psychology.
 There are also modules about lab techniques and clinical skills.